Blank-c/Blank-Grabber/README.md

 **Note:** This tool is for "educational" purpose only, and I am not responsible for any damage caused by it in any way!

+**Another Note:** If the grabber didn't work when you run it, then rebuild it with VMPROTECT option turned off.

 ## Features
     • GUI Builder.
     • UAC Bypass.